IELTS Cue Card Sample 15 - Your favourite movie

 Tips for answering this Cue card topic:

-1. Talk about a movie that you have watched as this would help you describing the story of the movie.
+1. Talk about a movie that you have watched as this would help you describe the storyline of the movie.

 2. You should know the names of the main actor, actress, genre, producer and director of the movie.

 3. Describe the story in brief.
 Do not start describing the details of the story from the beginning as you will run out of time before finishing the whole story.

 4. Mention some of the following reasons for the question 'Why you liked it"

 - This is a critically acclaimed movie.